leolird/docker-compose-lamp/README.md

 * xmlrpc
 * gd

 > If you want to install more extension, just update `./bin/webserver/Dockerfile`.
 You can also generate a PR and we will merge if it seems good for general purpose.
 > You have to rebuild the docker image by running `docker-compose build` and restart the docker containers.
+> This service is dependent on `certs` service which generates the SSL certificates at the build time.
 ## phpMyAdmin

 phpMyAdmin is configured to run on port 8080.
 Use following default credentials.